dorykahale/Fitness-Tracker/README.md

-# Workout-Tracker
+# Fitness-Tracker

 ## Description

 A web app for tracking your workouts day in and day out.

-With workout tracker a user can pickup where they left off on their last workout or log a new workout.
-The user can add multiple exercises to their workout before completing the workout.
+With this Fitness Tracker a user can pickup where they left off on their last workout or log a new workout.

 When a user visits their dashboard, they are presented with their stats: